Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/behavioral-cohorts-api.md

 ## Considerations

 - For Growth and Enterprise plans, the Behavioral Cohorts Download API has a limit of 500 requests per month.
-- Export size for cohorts is limited to 10 million users.
+- The limit for cohort export size is 10 million users.
 - There's a concurrency limit of 5 requests across cohort downloads and the Dashboard REST API.
 - Cohort Download uses an asynchronous API.
 Getting a cohort happens in three steps:
   1. Request a single cohort.